kohjonathan/freelancing-as-a-translator/README.md

 <br /><br />After successfully setting up a system to get clients, I had to deal with non-paying or slow-paying clients, unreasonable deadlines and demands, etc. I had to deal with software glitches, system breakdowns, lost data, legal threats, etc. I also had to come up with a solution for keeping the accounts, file taxes, etc. Every step of the way, something was learned and I became a bit wiser.
 The journey has been rewarding and i've not looked back since.

 **GETTING NEW CLIENTS**
-<br />I mentioned that of of the big challenges is client acquisition.
+<br />I mentioned that one of the big challenges is client acquisition.
 Almost every new freelancer I know face this.
 But, I finally found a way to never run out of clients.
 In fact, there's a way to turn on the flow of clients on demand.
 I spent a tremendous amount of time working on this because this was one challenge that determined if i could make enough bread for my family.

 **CLEVER MIND HACKS FOR CLIENT ACQUISITION**
 <br />Someone aptly said this: *If you can't be found, your phone won't ring.*